 Strategy consultants provide advice about M&A. They guide their clients through the process.
 At the end of the M&A process strategy consultants are very familiar with the companies, both the acquiring and the acquired companies.
 Because they did the analysis.
 They should know where integration must succeed.

 Why do strategy consultant not help with culture?
 I think there are several reasons.

 The first is that addressing culture is not in their hard-wiring.
-Soft factors are not in their DNA.
+So-called soft factors are not in their DNA.
 These people are numbers oriented.
 Their thinking is: if you can’t quantify something, then it is not relevant.
 They come from the disciplines of finance, accounting, the natural sciences, and business.

 Their mindset cannot explain how Americans and Germans, for example, lead and want to be led.
 They cannot define what an effective process looks like in Germany or in the United States.

 The second reason is scalability.
 Their business model resists addressing national culture.
-If they did take culture into account their methods and techniques would have to be modified, customized based on the country where they are applied.
+If they did take culture into account their methods and techniques would have to be modified based on the country where they are applied.
 That would make their business model not universal, no longer fully scalable.